 The students research and analyze the problem, conceptualize alternate solutions, design and refine one device or method, construct a working prototype, and provide the sponsoring company with regular reports plus a working prototype.
 This true design experience allows the students to apply the technical skills they have acquired during their undergraduate years, and to stretch their abilities in analysis-based innovation and decision making.

 Learn more about Electrical and Computer Engineering's Sr. Design Teams.

-Also, learn more at the UConn School of Engineering's Senior Design Day Website.
+Also, learn more at the UConn College of Engineering's Senior Design Day Website.